Arthur Teele: Military and legal careers

 Teele was a law student who went into the military after his graduation.
 Teele served the US Army as a Judge Advocate General on the personal staff of General Henry Emerson, Commander of the XVIII Airborne Corps at Fort Bragg from July 1975 to June 1977.
 Teele earned his law degree from Florida State University College of Law.

 After his honorable discharge from the US Army, Teele provided pro bono services to the defendants in the Wilmington Ten which was the most prominent civil rights case in America during the 1970s.
 Teele met with the attorneys for the Wilmington Ten as well as attorneys and administrative staff of North Carolina Attorney General Rufus Edmisten.
 In 1980, the federal courts ordered a new trial for the Wilmington Ten, and Attorney General Edmisten dropped all charges after hearing appeals from Teele and others permitting the Wilmington Ten to go free.

-Returning to the private practice of law in his home state of Florida, Teele became the attorney for Bill France, the founder of NASCAR, before entering politics in Miami.
+Returning to the private practice of law in his home state of Florida, Teele became the attorney for Bill France Sr., the founder of NASCAR, before entering politics in Miami.
 In Europe, Teele consulted with Interpol on investigations into organized crime and international homicide cases.

 Political career

 In March 1981, President Ronald Reagan appointed Teele to lead the Urban Mass Transportation Administration (UMTA), a position officially known as Administrator of UMTA (now FTA).
 He served as UMTA Administrator from April 1981 to June 1983.

+Teele unsuccessfully ran for mayor of Miami in 1987.
+In September, Teele disclosed that he had been recently approached by an aide to President Reagan about potentially being appointed to serve as United States Secretary of Transportation (a cabinet post being vacated by Elizabeth Dole).
+He disclosed that he had declined the position, opting to instead carry forward with his mayoral candidacy, and that he had recommended that the Reagan administration instead consider U.S. Senator Paula Hawkins (of Florida) for the position.
+Teele ultimately placed third in the election (failing to advance to the runoff), receiving 22.75% of the vote.